xiyunfu/DHN-simulation/README.md

   </figure>
 </div>

+The provided plots depict the simulation results for the supply temperature at 100 distinct time points throughout the year.
+The plot on the left illustrates the simulation outcomes for a tree network configuration, while the plot on the right represents the simulation for a loop network structure.

 ## Running the Code
 To run the code provided in Colab Notebook, make sure to add the [data] folder to Google drive under path [/content/drive/My Drive/] first.
 The [data] directory is in link: https://drive.google.com/drive/folders/1xx12tLFajrRgSRFmo05LQ7-vveLED9Rp?usp=drive_link